spoorthi-amin/simple-calculator/README.md

 # simple-calculator
-This is a project you can calculate with simple operation
+This is a project you can calculate  basic operation